Turkey: Law

-The Court of Cassation is the final court for reviewing verdicts given by courts of criminal and civil justice.

 With the founding of the Republic, Turkey adopted a civil law legal system, replacing Sharia-derived Ottoman law.
 The Civil Code, adopted in 1926, was based on the Swiss Civil Code of 1907 and the Swiss Code of Obligations of 1911.
 Although it underwent a number of changes in 2002, it retains much of the basis of the original Code.
 The Criminal Code, originally based on the Italian Criminal Code, was replaced in 2005 by a Code with principles similar to the German Penal Code and German law generally.
 Administrative law is based on the French equivalent and procedural law generally shows the influence of the Swiss, German and French legal systems.
 Islamic principles do not play a part in the legal system.

 Law enforcement in Turkey is carried out by several agencies under the jurisdiction of the Ministry of Internal Affairs.
 These agencies are the General Directorate of Security, the Gendarmerie General Command and the Coast Guard Command.
 In the years of government by the Justice and Development Party and Erdoğan, particularly since 2013, the independence and integrity of the Turkish judiciary has increasingly been said to be in doubt by institutions, parliamentarians and journalists both within and outside of Turkey, because of political interference in the promotion of judges and prosecutors and in their pursuit of public duty.

 Foreign relations

 Turkey has been a member of NATO since 1952, has its second largest army and is the host of the Allied Land Command headquarters.

-Turkey has been characterized as an emerging or rising, a middle, a quasi-regional, and a regional power.
+Turkey has been characterized as an emerging, rising, middle, quasi-regional, and a regional power.
 Turkey's constant foreign policy goal is to pursue its national interests.
 These interests are mainly growing the economy, and maintaining security from internal terrorist and external threats.
 After the establishment of the Republic, Atatürk and İnönü followed the "peace at home, peace in the world" principle until the Cold War's start.
 Following threats from the Soviet Union, Turkey sought to ally with the United States and joined NATO in 1952.